yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_function.md

 title: CREATE FUNCTION statement [YSQL]
 headerTitle: CREATE FUNCTION
 linkTitle: CREATE FUNCTION
-description: Use the CREATE FUNCTION statement to define a new function in a database.
+description: Use the CREATE FUNCTION statement to create a function in a database.
 menu:
   latest:
     identifier: ddl_create_function